This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Always, always, always have a lock on you at all times.
 Most hostels provide lockers, either beside or under your bed.
 For the few that didn’t, I simply locked my valuables in my suitcase.
 I found that in most hostel dorms, your roommates will be respectful, as they wouldn’t want someone stealing their valuables either.

-Although I did say I love Hostelworld, I recommend also checking the Hostelworld prices to the official website prices.
+Although I did say I love Hostelworld, I recommend also checking the prices on the official website and Booking.com as well.
 Sometimes, hostels advertise seasonal deals on their website, which is how I got a great deal at Sophie’s Hostel in Prague.

 Another random Hayley tip, but I have a fear of losing hostel keys.
 Although many hostels use swipe cards nowadays, which I store in my purse, I also bring a lanyard to securely fasten any keys to my bag.

 I was totally skeptical about staying in so many hostels across the world in 2017, as I’m now in my late 20s and I’ve never really been one for the party hostel scene.
 But I actually didn’t mind it at all.
 In fact, I quite enjoyed myself.
 I enjoyed meeting people, saving money on accommodation and staying in central locations.
 In case you missed the many city guides linked above, you can conveniently find them all in my Europe archive.